Neehan/Faye/README.md

 Faye
 ======
 Faye is a program to perform swift graph querying in large biologocal network databases.
-See the `doc` for details.

-*Note: The original code is in Dr. Hayes's private Bitbucket repo.
-Here I have kept only my contributions.*
+This project is under development.
+Currently you can find:

+##In `data`:
+- The list of unique graphs under automorphism (called *canonical graphettes*) up to 8 nodes.
+- The permutaion map of each graph to its *canonical graphette* up to 8 nodes.
+- The *automorphism orbits* for each *canonical graphette* up to 8 nodes.
+- The *distance* matrix among the *canonical graphettes* up to 7 nodes

+##In `src`
+- A Database program that samples graphettes (small graphs upto 8 nodes) and lists the orbits of each nodes in `test`.
+- The code to generate automorphism orbits for a given graph

 Build instructions
 -------------------